-I opened water drain valve on bottom and emptied completely and compressor started fine and ran for 3-4 minutes (though was making a tapping sound toward the end) and then I closed valve and it filled to only 20psi and tripped reset again.
+I opened the water drain valve on the bottom and emptied it completely and the compressor started fine and ran for 3-4 minutes (though was making a tapping sound toward the end) and then I closed the valve and it filled to only 20psi and tripped reset again.

-I am pleased that reading the site lead you to realizing that your compressor tank check valve had been leaking all along, and also I am happy that changing it out resolved that issue.
-There are not a whole lot of expensive, high-quality components in low cost air compressors, and that includes the mass-produced tank check valves.
-Possible the original had a small bit of debris lodged in the seal, or the seal itself had been crimped, who knows?
+I am pleased that reading the site lead you to realize that your compressor tank check valve had been leaking all along, and also I am happy that changing it out resolved that issue.
+There are not a whole lot of expensive, high-quality components in low-cost air compressors, and that includes the mass-produced tank check valves.
+Possibly the original had a small bit of debris lodged in the seal, or the seal itself had been crimped, who knows?
 You replaced it and the replacement works well from the sounds of it.

-That it runs with the tank drain open means that it’s running without any real load buildup, and that helps prevent the motor from getting to hot and shutting off.
+That it runs with the tank drain open means that it’s running without any real load buildup, and that helps prevent the motor from getting too hot and shutting off.

 Some questions I have are, are you always plugging the compressor into the same socket?

 Are you using an extension cord, and if so, are you always using it when the compressor is stopping?

 Do you know the amperage of the circuit into which the compressor is plugged?